wasmerio/ate/README.md

-         client side and server side completely independently which allows either the server or client to compress down redo-logs by removing all duplicate events and anything that has been tombstoned (a bit like Kafka compacting topics do but with more inteligence in the process)
+         client side and server side completely independently which allows either the server or client to compress down redo-logs by removing all duplicate events and anything that has been tombstoned (a bit like Kafka compacting topics does but with more intelligence in the process - e.g. validators)
-       + Made the local file storage of redo logs optional rather than mandatory thus uses of ATE can now run entirely in memory (this is in preparation for refactoring ATE for use in WebAssembly)
+       + Made the local file storage of redo logs optional rather than mandatory thus users of ATE can now run entirely in memory (this is in preparation for refactoring ATE for use in WebAssembly)
-       + Chain history now uses the NTP clock for building its timelines thus with a bit of tolerance added into the mix it becomes possible to make a more stand sync process between multiple clients and servers
+       + Chain history now uses the NTP clock for building its timelines thus with a bit of tolerance added into the mix it becomes possible to make a more stable sync process between multiple clients and servers

        -= Bug Fixes =-

-       + Fixed a bug where connections were left open even when the chains went out of scope (e.g. short commands)
+       + Fixed a bug where connections were left open even when the chains went out of scope (e.g. short commands) - this was leaking thus hurted stability
        + Fixed a major bug where the redo-logs would become corrupted in specific scenarios where the log is reloaded but the offsets were not updated.
+       + Fixed a security flaw in the events streamed from the servers which included the computed hash for the data however this needs to be recomputed client-side in case someone tries to spoof the event.
        + Fixed various other minor bugs
-       + Fixed a security flaw in the events streamed from the servers which included the computed hash for the data however this needs to be recomputed in case someone tries to spoof the event.

 <=0.6.0 See commit history
 ```